 If for a given fire area, hydrogen fires might be a significant factor in the risk quantification, additional guidance will be needed to complete the Phase 2 analysis.
 Guidance from either Regional or Headquarters fire protection staff should be sought in the treatment of these fires.

+END

 Attachment 1: Revision History for IMC 0609, Appendix F Attachment 5